MobilityData/gbfs/gbfs.md

 ------------------| ----------| ----------
 regions           | Yes       | Array of region objects as defined below
 - region_id       | Yes       | Unique identifier for the region
-- sname           | Yes       | Public name for this region
+- name           | Yes       | Public name for this region

 ### system_pricing_plans.json
 Describe pricing for the system.
 This scheme does not currently factor in lost bike fees as it seems outside of the scope of this specification, but they could be added.
 It is an array of pricing objects defined as follows: